 Disruptive Student Behaviors:

-The following is a link to The College at Brockport’s policy Procedures for Dealing with Students who are Disruptive in Class.
+The following is a link to SUNY Brockport’s policy Procedures for Dealing with Students who are Disruptive in Class.

 Attendance in online courses is determined by appropriate participation in course activities.
 Professors are able to track both logging on times and dates as well as viewings of course materials.
 View the College's Attendance Policy.